 Why choose the MRE degree?

-The MRE degree covers the traditional skills and knowledge required of every real estate professional while also exploring how well-designed real estate can creatively advance beneficial spatial, social, and environmental outcomes.
-Through a multifaceted pedagogy of required and elective courses concluding with a two-month off-campus practicum in a private or public real estate organization working on a project that produces socially and environmentally beneficial outcomes, students learn about finance, institutions, design, planning, law, politics, management, entrepreneurship, negotiation, construction, technology, culture, leadership, and other elements essential to the practice of tomorrow’s real estate.
+The MRE degree program teaches traditional skills and knowledge required of every real estate professional while simultaneously exploring how well-designed real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
+Through a multidisciplinary curriculum of required and elective courses concluding with a two-month off-campus practicum in a private or public real estate organization to participate in an ongoing real state students learn about finance, development, design, law, economics. project and construction management, politics, leadership, ethics, negotiation, entrepreneurship, new technologies, culture, and other subjects essential to the practice of tomorrow’s real estate.

 What is the length of the MRE degree?

-The MRE is a 12-month degree that includes a Fall term, January course, Spring term, May modules and Summer term that concludes with a several-day return to the GSD.
+The MRE is a 12-month degree that includes a Fall term, a Spring term including January, and a Summer term including May that concludes with a several-day return to the GSD in August.

-How many course units are students required to take to receive the MRE degree?
+How many courses are students required to take to receive the MRE degree?

 Students are required to take 60 units of courses to graduate.
+A typical course in the MRE program is four units.
 Fall term is 20 units, Spring term is 24 units, and Summer term is 16 units.
-A typical course in the MRE program counts for four units.

 What are the required courses for the MRE degree?